sammwaura/PingPong/README.md

 *open your default web browser internet connection is required

-*search for Samuel Mwaura on github and click on the repository Anitas Kitchen where you will find an active link to the site in the repository.
+*search for Samuel Mwaura on github and click on the repository PingPong where you will find an active link to the site in the repository.

 *Scroll through the page and view the content